Close Menu

 Mason Jar Christmas Decorations

-Create a mason jar base for a small flocked Christmas tree that can be placed on a table or shelf.
-Paint the jar in white chalk paint.
-Finally, decorate with a wide wired buffalo check ribbon; a few fake berries can also be added.
+Create a Mason jar base for a small flocked Christmas tree that can be placed on a table or shelf.
+Paint the jar with white chalk paint.
+Finally, decorate with a wide-wired buffalo check ribbon; a few fake berries can also be added.
 See full details on Weekend Craft.

 Image: Weekend Craft